Is your payroll services offering ready for the impact of payday filing?

 - Make it clear you’re well across the changes and that you’ll ensure they remain compliant

-- Let them know you’ll be in touch again in the New Year to let them know when to opt-in for payday filing
+- Let them know you’ll be in touch again soon to let them know when to opt-in for payday filing

-Once the feature is available in your MYOB payroll software:
+Once the feature is available in your payroll software:

 Contact your payroll clients again and ask them to: